FissoreD/HO-unif-for-free/paper/rebuttal.md

 > are postponed, and how other constraint domains are integrated (Chapters 5.5 and 6),
 > although not at the level of generality as CHR.

-We sincerely thank the reviewer for this pointer.
+We sincerely thank the reviewer for these pointers, we will integrate them in the last section.